-What the monitoring scheme will aim to do:
+What the scheme will do:

-Sample archive - for future research developing new analytics, such as disease detection
+Sample archive: for future research developing new analytics, such as disease detection

 Provide feedback to participating beekeepers